Dan Hicken

-Daniel Patrick Hicken has been a television sports news anchor in Jacksonville, Florida for over thirty years for two different broadcasting groups.
+Daniel Patrick Hicken (born May 12, 1963) has been a television sports news anchor since 1986 for two broadcasting groups in Jacksonville, Florida.

 Career

 Hicken graduated from the University of Florida.
 His first job in television was an internship with 12 News on WTLV in Jacksonville immediately after college graduation.
 He rose steadily at the station, becoming a sports producer in 1986, weekend sports anchor two years later, then sports director in 1991 after six years at WTLV.
 Hicken personally reports on big local events, such as The Players Championship, Jacksonville Jaguars games and the Daytona 500.
-He also travels to national events with a Florida connection including National Championship games for both the Gators and Seminoles.
+He also travels to national events with a Florida connection including national championship games for both the Gators and Seminoles.

-On radio, he also hosts "The Drill" between 7am and 10am on WJXL.
+On radio, he also hosts "The Drill" between on WJXL.

 Hicken's contract with First Coast News expired on May 31, 2013, and because they could not agree on the terms of a new contract, Hicken left the station and accepted a position with Jacksonville stations WJAX-TV and WFOX-TV.
 However, his prior contract contained a non-compete clause which prohibited him from appearing on-air for six months, so he spent his time writing and developing sports stories until Thanksgiving had passed.